nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 ## Bylines
-Bylines, both in print and online, show the people who contributed a substantial part to the story.
-Traditionally, bylines were reserved for those who wrote text.
-Yet, of course, a graphic can be a substantial part of the story, too.
+Bylines, both in print and online, show our audience who contributed substantially to the story.
+Traditionally, bylines were reserved only for those who wrote text.
+The graphic and methodic work that our team creates is equally as significant to the final text as it carries the visual weight of the main message.

-Whenever we contribute a graphic that is essential to the story, we add whoever produced the graphic to the byline.
-In that case, we remove the «Kürzel» below the graphic.
+Whenever we contribute work essential to a story, it is accepted practice to reflect that in the byline.
+In that case, we remove the initials below the graphic.

 ```image